-Unscrew the dust cap from the CS-mount lens holder to install a lens.
-Note: the camera can be used with a removable 5 mm C- mount adapter.
+Unscrew the dust cap from the C-mount lens holder to install a lens.

 3. Connect the interface Card and Cable to the Camera

 Plug the interface cable into the host controller card and the camera.
 The cable jack screws can be used for a secure connection.